-Before field teams deploy to the field, they should become experienced in erecting the tents they are issued.
+Field teams should become experienced in erecting the tents they are issued before they deploy to the field.
 The tents should be set up in McMurdo and their condition double-checked.

 Tents should have a solid anchor for every guy line, and these should be checked daily to ensure they are tensioned.
 Loose guy lines make the tent more prone to wind damage, and they make catastrophic failures in a storm more likely.
-Hard knots should be avoided.
-Instead, use taut-line hitches or trucker's hitches for quy lines, as they are easy to undo.
+"Hard" knots should be avoided.
+Instead, use taut-line hitches or trucker's hitches for guy lines, as they are easy to undo.
 Field team members should practice and become familiar with these knots before deploying.

-Anchoring Tents at Deep-Field Snow Camps
+Erecting Tents at Deep-Field Snow Camps